VanFleet0351/Kyle-Van-Fleet-Portfolio/README.md

 * [Linkedin](https://www.linkedin.com/in/kyle-van-fleet-22314b200/)

 ## About Me:
-Passionate and driven graduate from The Ohio State University seeking an entry-level position in software development.
-Passionate and
+Passionate and resourceful graduate from The Ohio State University seeking an entry-level position in software development.
+Experienced leader and dedicated collaborator in an agile environment.
+Adept at picking up new languages and technologies.

 ## Notable Projects: